ImagicTheCat/ImproveSociety/ideas/security/identification/universal_card.md

 Sending letters would be obsolete and communication could be encrypted between every peers.

 You could also get rid of the bank system, which is already the case with cryptocurrency.

+## Applications / Devices

+Any devices, applications or websites requiring a unique identification could rely on this card.

+This is different from the current way using a password, because not only you need to remember all your passwords (currently safer to have differents password for each applications), but you also need to type them on many unsafe devices, where your keyboard, your OS, your connection, your browser, the website itself are failure points that can leak your password.
+Thanks to asymetric encryption, only the card (the thing you can hold in your hand) would know the password and the private key.
+Simpler is the card, more localized is the password/key, less you can care about failure points.

+Caching the identification would probably become a necessity to prevent overhead, we can imagine that identification messages would have an expiration time and be application dependants.

 # NOTE